yetanalytics/dl4clj/README.md

 - All of these functions have an option to return the dl4j object
   - :as-code? = false
 - This is because all builders require code for creating dl4j objects

 - API functions return code when args are provided as code
+  - the library makes no assumptions on when you want execution to happen
+  - that is determined by the user by setting the :as-code? flag to false
+  - this allows for chains of method calls to be used within object builders and constructors to set args required by the builders/constructors
+    - otherwise, you would run into "can't embeed object in code" errors
-  - when dl4j objects are passed, the methods are executed
+- when dl4j objects are passed to API functions, the methods are executed
-  - when args are provided as code, you WILL have the option to exectue the method
-    - provide the :as-code argument with the value of false

 ### Examples of obj/code duality